 False Arrest and Wrongful Search, Seizure or Surveillance

-According to the 4th Amendment of the U.S. Constitution, the police cannot make arrests, search citizens and their property, seize objects or conduct surveillances unless given prior authorization from a judge or if the circumstances of the situation necessitate a search or seizure without court approval.
-If the police collects personal data, searches your property or conducts surveillance without approval from a court or probable cause or approval from a court, you may be able to file a claim based on wrongful search, seizure or surveillance.
-If you–or someone you know – have been victimized by false arrest or a wrongful search, seizure or surveillance by the police, contact us to learn more about how our NYC law firm attorneys can help.
+According to the 4th Amendment of the U.S. Constitution, the police cannot make arrests, search citizens and their property, seize objects, or conduct surveillance unless given prior authorization from a judge or if the circumstances of the situation necessitate a search or seizure without court approval.
+If the police collect personal data, searches your property or conducts surveillance without approval from a court or probable cause or approval from a court, you may be able to file a claim based on wrongful search, seizure, or surveillance.
+If you–or someone you know – have been victimized by false arrest or a wrongful search, seizure, or surveillance by the police, contact us to learn more about how our NYC law firm attorneys can help.

 Police Brutality, Discrimination, Harassment and the Law

 No person should suffer unfair treatment at the hands of the police officers–especially when their purpose is to serve and protect you.
 If you or a loved one is a police brutality victim, police discrimination victim, police harassment victim or a false arrest victim, you may be eligible to recover compensation for your pain, suffering, medical expenses and more.